Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — I Corinthians 10:1-2

-Moses prophetically declares a future Messiah who transforms us into new creations by the Words that He speaks and our faith in what He has done.
+Moses prophetically declares a future Messiah who transforms us into new creations by His spoken words and our faith in what He has done.

 The Lord your God will raise up for you a Prophet like me from your brethren.
 Him you shall hear in all things, whatever He says to you.